-A second, more colorful anecdote regarding the person for who the butte and other nearby points are named involves another "Poker Jim," who worked cattle during the same period in eastern Montana and the western Dakota badlands.60 Poker Jim Cooper was thought that to be somewhat of an outlaw that came into the territory with a cattle drive from the south.61 He was employed by Frenchman Pierre Wibaux of the large W Bar Ranch.
-Wibaux, a contemporary of Theodore Roosevelt and the Marquis de Mores, differed from the two, however, as his ranch turned a prof. Leonard Lund, relayed the tale in 1973 to the Minot Daily News of Poker Jim's demise:
+A second, more colorful anecdote regarding butte's appellation and other nearby points involves another "Poker Jim" who worked cattle during the same period in eastern Montana and the western Dakota badlands.59 Poker Jim Cooper was thought to be somewhat of an outlaw that came into the territory with a cattle drive from the south.60 He was employed by Frenchman Pierre Wibaux of the large W Bar Ranch.
+Wibaux, a contemporary of Theodore Roosevelt and the Marquis de Mores, differed from those two as his ranch turned a profit.
+Leonard Lund relayed the tale in 1973 of Poker Jim's demise to the Minot Daily News:

-During the winter of 1894, Poker Jim and a companion, Cash Lantis, were stationed at the line camp at the mouth of Hay draw near the Little Missouri.
+During the winter of 1894, Poker Jim and a companion, Cash Lantis, were stationed at the line camp at the mouth of Hay Draw near the Little Missouri.
 By February their food supply had gotten so low that Poker Jim was delegated to ride to Glendive, Montana, at least 65 miles away for provisions.